Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 Most federal crime reports and websites are complex and difficult to read and understand, the reason for creating this report.
 What’s below summarizes recent years.

 First, the vast majority of crimes are not reported to law enforcement.
-45 percent of violent crimes and 30 percent of property crimes are reported per the Bureau of Justice Statistics National Crime Victimization Survey for 2023.
-There are an array of factors to understand why crimes are not reported to the FBI that are offered below.
+48 percent of violent crimes and 30 percent of property crimes are reported per the Bureau of Justice Statistics National Crime Victimization Survey for 2024.
+There are an array of factors to understand why crimes are not reported to the FBI, which are offered below.

-Reported crimes through the FBI are now being offered quicker than ever before.
-2023 crimes were released in the fall of 2024 but preliminary full-year crime figures were offered in March of 2024.
+Reported crimes through the FBI are now being reported more quickly than ever before.
+2023 crimes were released in the fall of 2024, but preliminary full-year crime figures were offered in March of 2024, just in time for the November 2024 presidential election.

 To give you an indication of the complexity of crime statistics, there are huge increases in violent crime in 2022 (44 percent per Jeff Asher and The Marshall Project) and large increases in violence for groups per the National Crime Victimization Survey.

-A 44 percent increase in violence would be the largest ever recorded “and” it largely continued for 2023.
+A 44 percent increase in violence would be the largest ever recorded, and it largely continued for 2023.
+The 2024 violent crime rates also remained consistent.

 Yet, according to the FBI, violence decreased slightly in 2022.
 Per the FBI, it decreased for all forms of violent crime for 2023 for an overall decrease of 3 percent.
-Aggravated assault figures decreased an estimated 2.8 percent in 2023.
-Robbery showed an estimated decrease of 0.3 percent nationally.
-Murder and non-negligent manslaughter recorded a decrease of 11.6 percent.
-The estimated number of offenses in the revised rape category saw an estimated 9.4 percent decrease.
+Overall, violence decreased by 4.5 percent in 2024 per the FBI.

 Cybercrime or Internet crimes almost doubled from 2019-2023 via the FBI.